OWASP/www-policy/procedures/chapter_processes.md

 * Review Chapter meetings and activites on chapter page to meet the criteria outlined in the chapter policy.
 * Send the inactive chapter(s) name(s)to the Chapter Committee.
 * Chapter Committee to reachout to leaders to help reactivate or confirm deactivate within 30 days.
-   *  Deactivation
+   *  Remove leaders as co-organzier on Meetup Group if applicable
+   *  Remove Admin access to Chapter repository
    *  Remove leaders from leader.md file
    *  Suspend OWASP email address.
-(If individual has a paid membership leave email address active.)
+(If individual Does not have a paid membership.)
-   *  Remove as co-organizer of Meetup Group **Issue:**
+* Chapter deemed deactivated then deactivate Meetup and email sales rep the name of the group.
+**Issue:**
 * Relying on the chapter committee to reachout and respond back to Community Manager within the 30 days.
 * Secondary contact information (email address) not available for all leaders and members.